Compassionate Advocacy For Child Custody And Child Support

 How Is Child Support Calculated?

 Child support payments are calculated on a state formula using a percentage of the payor’s net income.
 How much a payor will be required to pay will be based on the number of children needing support.
-For example, if two children need support, the support payment will be 28 percent of the payor’s net income.
+For example, if two children need support, the support payment will be 28% of the payor’s net income.

 Consult A Child Custody And Support Lawyer